haiwera-silk-cd/magento-devdocs/guides/v2.1/contributor-guide/backward-compatible-development/index.md

 ## Backward Сompatibility Policy

-See the [versioning][versioning] documentation for the definitions of MAJOR and MINOR changes and how it impacts {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} developers.
+See the [versioning][versioning] documentation for the definitions of MAJOR and MINOR changes and how it impacts {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}扩展{% endglossarytooltip %} developers.

 The core Magento team and contributing developers work in two release types